 Total Symmetry Chess

 After I presented my Fischer-Benko Chess (FBC) to many of my friends, and to people with whom I play standard Chess and Chess960 at Chess.com and Lichess.org, I heard many opinions on it.
 Many of the people like it and find it interesting and difficult, but even from those who were really friendly toward me, I received some harsh criticism.
 In short, they believe that asymmetry is too wild to be tamed.
 I tried to explain them that the better player has a chance to choose superb position for their 5 pieces out of 8.
 Yes, it puts better player into a better position but so what?
 Is it not a goal of every chess variant that better players always win?
-Anyway, I decided to please critics too, and therefore I created and tested this variant: Total Symmetry Chess (TSC).
+Anyway, I decided to please critics too, and therefore I created and tested this variant: Total Symmetry Chess (TSC) or alternatively, 24 Positions Chess.
 This is also a random position Chess, but the pieces are placed symmetrically in regard to not just one, but two symmetry axes, vertical and horizontal.
 There are "only" 24 random positions but all of them are as fair for both players as the standard starting position.
 If someone is ready to develop and/or study 24 opening theories I'd be truly amazed!
 The rules are identical to those of standard Chess with only one exception: there is no castling.
 One of the 24 random positions is the standard Chess position, but without castling it is not the same game any longer.